Opportunities to participate in research to find answers for voice disorders

 NEW HAVEN, CT | Use of Transcranial Direct Current Stimulation (tDCS) for Treatment for Spasmodic Dysphonia

-Investigators at Haskins Laboratory are looking for participants for a research pilot study to investigate the effects of non-invasive brain stimulation on the vocal symptoms of Spasmodic Dysphonia,
+Investigators at Yale University are seeking participants for a research pilot study to investigate the effects of non-invasive brain stimulation on vocal symptoms of Spasmodic Dysphonia (SD) and Laryngeal Dystonia (LD).

-If you participate, you will be asked to take part in two Magnetic Resonance Imaging (MRI) sessions, approximately 3 weeks apart, and multiple testing sessions over a two-week period (3 times each week) in order to evaluate the effects of transcranial direct current stimulation (tDCS) on the vocal symptoms of SD.
-The MRI data will be acquired at the Yale University Magnetic Resonance Research Center and the behavioral testing will take place at Haskins Laboratories, New Haven, Connecticut, USA.
+If you participate, you will be asked to take part in in a daily testing and stimulation (tDCS) session over five day period with two Magnetic Resonance Imaging (MRI) sessions in the first and the last day.
+The experiment is designed in order to evaluate the effects of transcranial direct current stimulation (tDCS) on the vocal symptoms of SD.
+All experiment is conducted at the Yale University in New Haven, Connecticut, USA.

 For more information, please contact: